 👉🏾 Shop now on SubToMy.com and find caption packs, scripts, ebooks, and video courses.

 This is the biggest thing we see with models when they get into a relationship with a manager or agency.
 You are their boss, not the other way around.
-If they start trying to control your business or money, they’re not a manager or an agency.
+They’re not a manager or agency if they start trying to control your business or money.
 They’re a pimp.

 With that being said, business relationships are built on mutual respect.
-In the same way they shouldn’t make demands, you should have clear communication about what’s happening on your end.
+In the same way, they shouldn’t make demands, you should communicate clearly about what’s happening on your end.

 At the end of the day, you hired them because of what they can bring to the table.
 If they’re not holding up their end, cut ties.
 It’s that simple.

-Since you now understand why you would want to hire a manager or an OnlyFans agency, here are some of the different types that are out there.
+Since you now understand why you would want to hire a manager or an OnlyFans agency, here are some of the different types.
 From simply managing your DMs to full-blown creative control, let’s start with the former.

 That’s where your inbox manager comes into play.

-They’ll essentially act on your behalf to filter through those tire-kickers and only present to you customers that want to open their wallets.
+They’ll essentially act on your behalf to filter through those tire-kickers and only present to customers who want to open their wallets.

-You’ll know when you get to the point that hiring an inbox manager makes sense because you dread having to sift through dozens of messages every single day.
+You’ll know when you get to the point that hiring an inbox manager makes sense because you dread having to sift through dozens of messages daily.

 We know what’s going on in the creator industry!